xiix0/scam/README.md

-You are not dead yet.
-But watch for further reports.
+You plan things that you do not even attempt because of your extreme caution.